A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 H-1B Specialty Occupations

-The prospective petitioner must include a Form ETA-9035/9035E, Labor Condition Application (LCA) certified by the Department of Labor (DOL), with the Form I-129, Petition for a Non-immigrant Worker.
+Yes.
+The employer must include a certified Form ETA-9035/9035E Labor Condition Application (LCA) with Form I-129.

-For more information see the Information for Employers and Employees page.
+For more information, see the Information for Employers and Employees page.

 Examples of specialty occupations: